AmpersandTarski/TheToolsWeUse/deploying-ounl-rap3.md

   &lt;/Directory&gt;

-* enable \`mod-rewrite\` extension \(see [http://askubuntu.com/questions/422027/mod-rewrite-is-enabled-but-not-working\](http://askubuntu.com/questions/422027/mod-rewrite-is-enabled-but-not-working%29\)
+* Enable \`mod-rewrite\` extension \(see [http://askubuntu.com/questions/422027/mod-rewrite-is-enabled-but-not-working\](http://askubuntu.com/questions/422027/mod-rewrite-is-enabled-but-not-working%29\)

   * you can check if modules are enabled with cmd: apache2ctl -M. You should then find that the \`rewrite\_module\` is listed.

-* ensure that the following extensions are enabled: curl, mysqli \(you might be able to check that by browsing to {APPURL}/phpinfo.php\).
+* Ensure that the following extensions are enabled: curl, mysqli \(you might be able to check that by browsing to {APPURL}/phpinfo.php\).

+* If you need to restart the apache server for whatever reason, here is the command:

+  `sudo <TODO: look up on the internet>`

 ## 3. Filling the Git repository with Ampersand files and Ampersand models